mcafeely/macfee/README.md

 To begin the installation procedure, double-click the downloaded file.
 Follow the setup process and at the end click on 'DONE'

-## How to ACTIVATE 25 DIGIT MCAFÉE PRODUCT KEY?
+## How to Enter Mcafée Activate Enter Code?
 Take the product card that you were given when you made your purchase.
 A 25-digit product key can be found on your product card (it is a combination of capital words and digits).
 Open a web browser and proceed to www.mcafée.com/activate once you've found the key.